Vanguard - Best for low fees and a simple investment structure

 Investment choices: There is a very limited range of investments on the Vanguard platform, but this is no bad thing for newer investors or those who take a hands-off approach.
 You can’t invest in individual company stocks through Vanguard.
 Instead, you have access to around 85 Vanguard funds.
 These funds offer access to global companies and bonds.

-If your portfolio is worth more than £100,000 then a broker with flat fees may work out cheaper and you’d get more investment choice.
+If your portfolio is worth more than £100,000 then a broker with flat fees may work out cheaper and you’d get more investment choices.
 Annual management fees would be £150 a year on top of ongoing fund charges.
 But Vanguard offers a great starting point for a SIPP.

 Platform: The website is easy to navigate and you can filter funds by region, risk level or management type.
 There is not yet a mobile app available to all users but one is currently being tested.
 For an even deeper dive, check out my full review of Vanguard.